Iranian nuclear talks clouded by Russian demands

 U.S. Secretary of State Antony Blinken sought to dispel talk of such obstacles on Sunday when he said that the sanctions imposed on Russia over Ukraine had nothing to do with a potential nuclear deal with Iran.

-In an interview with CBS's "Face the Nation" show, Blinken said a potential deal with Iran was close, but cautioned that "a couple of very challenging remaining issues" were unresolved.
+"These things are totally different and just are not, in any way, linked together.
+So I think that's irrelevant," Blinken said in an interview with CBS's "Face the Nation" show.
+He added that a potential deal with Iran was close, but cautioned that a couple of very challenging remaining issues were unresolved.

 Yet a senior Iranian official told Reuters earlier that Tehran was waiting for clarification from Moscow about the comments from Lavrov, who said Russia wanted a written U.S. guarantee that Russia's trade, investment and military-technical cooperation with Iran would not be hindered in any way by the sanctions.